 George Peat, the president, and the chief executive Gordon Smith were not running the show the last time a Scotland coach’s efforts were so devoid of hope that the governing body had to bite the bullet and get rid of him.
+The correct decision was reached, eventually, in 2004 and Berti Vogts was dismissed.
+The issue then – as it is now – was timing.

 When Vogts saw his side humiliated by Wales in the February of that year there were widespread calls for him to be axed immediately.
 The men in charge back then, president John McBeth and chief executive David Taylor, did not respond to them.
 Whether through misplaced loyalty, poor judgment or a dithering refusal to reach a decision, Vogts was spared.